Update on the 5-FU Trial

 Now that phase 0/1 is complete, we are determining how best to integrate 5-FU in a protocol that will treat newly diagnosed ependymoma patients.
 We envision that this study will treat the ependymoma patients according to molecular and clinical features that have been described recently in laboratory funded research by the CERN Foundation.
-We anticipate that this study will be available for patient enrollment towards the last quarter of 2015 at pediatric CERN sites.

 Find out more information about the phases of clinical trials and the 5-FU trial.